 - 3 stalks celery, coarsely chopped

-- Add sliced onions, celery pieces, and carrots; cover the pot, lower to medium-low heat and cook for 30 minutes.
+- Add in the sliced onions, celery pieces, and carrots; cover the pot, lower to medium-low heat, and cook for 30 minutes.

-- Spread uncooked rice on the bottom of a baking dish.
-You will need a baking dish that is stovetop-safe.
+- Spread the uncooked rice on the bottom of a baking dish.
+You will need a baking dish that is stovetop and oven-safe.

-- Remove chicken pieces from broth and place on top of rice.
+- Remove the chicken pieces from the broth and arrange them over the rice.

-- Pour the broth into the baking dish with the rice and chicken.
-Depending on how much water was reduced while making the broth, you may need to add up to ½-cup more rice.
+- Pour 3 cups of broth into the baking dish with the rice and chicken.
+Depending on how much water was reduced while making the broth, you may need to add up to ¼-cup more rice.

-- Remove from stovetop and place in oven; bake for 15 to 20 minutes, or until all liquid is absorbed.
+- Remove from stovetop and place in oven; bake for 20 minutes or until all liquid is absorbed.